peterloes/SmartAnimalTraps/README.md

 - No light barries
 - Servomotor and shutter is adjusted to the end positions.

 !!!
-Electronics Radio Module V??? in process DD.06.2022
+Electronics radio module and packaging in process DD.07.2022

 ![My image](https://github.com/peterloes/SmartAnimalTraps/blob/main/Getting_Started_Tutorial/21_Anschluss_1.JPG)